HigherOrderCO/hvm-64/README.md

 compare-and-swap.
 When it succeeds, nothing else needs to be done.
 When it fails, we place redirection wires that semantically complete the rewrite without any interaction.
-Then, when a main port is connected to a redirection wire, it traverses and consumes the entire path, eaching its target location.
+Then, when a main port is connected to a redirection wire, it traverses and consumes the entire path, reaching its target location.
 If it is an auxiliary port, we store with a cas, essentially moving a node to another thread.
 If it is a main port, we create a new redex, which can then be reduced in parallel.
 This essentially results in an "implicit ownership" scheme that